apideck-libraries/portman/examples/testsuite-assign-variables/readme.md

 console.log('- use {{leadsAdd.company_name}} as collection variable for value', 'Spacex')
 ```

-The value will be taken from the original OpenApi request body.
+The value will be taken from the original OpenAPI request body.

 ## assignVariables with usage in overwriteRequestQueryParams